 And another benefit of being active is that it will help you manage other chronic conditions.
 Diseases such as diabetes, heart disease, and obesity can be less severe with the right level of activity.
 Safe, enjoyable, physical activity is possible for most adults with arthritis.
 If you have arthritis you have many exercise options.
 You can exercise in the comfort of your home, with others in a group, or join a gym with a friend.
 And if you join one of the many programs available in your community, you have an opportunity to meet people with similar interests.

 Watch this Arthritis Pain Reliever video to learn more.
 The video focuses on the benefits of physical activity and the type and amount of exercise that can help.
 Check with your doctor to see if your exercise plan is safe for your form of arthritis.

-Exercise as a Treatment
+Understanding Arthritis – Exercise as a Treatment

 Additionally, exercise is inexpensive and, if done correctly, has few negative side effects.
 The amount and form of exercise prescribed will depend on a few factors such as:

-- which joints are involved.
+- which joints are involved?

-- how stable the joints are.
+- how stable are those joints?

 These are just a few reasons why it is so important to discuss your exercise plans with your doctor.

 Walking, swimming, and water aerobics are a few popular types of exercise for people with osteoarthritis.
 Your doctor and/or physical therapist can recommend specific types of exercise depending on your situation.
 Attention to rest and periods of relief from stress on the joints is especially important.